dhmunro/dudley/README.md

 ## Array dimensions

-The format of a (shape) list in a data variable declaration is
+The format of a [shape] list in a data variable declaration is

-    (dim1, dim2, ...)
+    [dim1, dim2, ...]

-The dimensions are always listed from slowest to fastest varying, so that (3, 2) means three pairs, not two triples.
+The dimensions are always listed from slowest to fastest varying, so that [3, 2] means three pairs, not two triples.
 This is "C order" or "row major order".
-You would build a shape (3, 2) array like this:
+You would build a shape [3, 2] array like this:
 [[a, b], [c, d], [e, f]], and the elements in this notation appear in the same order they are stored in memory.
+(Note that FORTRAN array indexing uses the opposite "column major" convention.
+You need to reverse your array dimension lists to use Dudley with FORTRAN or any other column major language.
+Dudley's lack of support for both dimension order conventions is a deliberate design feature.
+You need to learn to think carefully about exactly how your data is stored to use Dudley effectively.)

 Each dimension length may be either an integer value or a parameter name.
 The parameter name must have been previously declared in either